d3/d3-format/README.md

 [​[fill]align][sign][symbol][0][width][,][.precision][type]
 ```

-The *fill* can be any character other than `{` or `}`.
+The *fill* can be any character.
 The presence of a fill character is signaled by the character following it, which must be one of the *align* options.

 The *align* can be: